+The Corporation is a diversified holding corporation with operations in the communications and media sectors.
+The only material asset of Cogeco that requires a separate disclosure is the asset included in the Canadian telecommunications segment ("Cogeco Connexion") and American telecommunications segment ("Breezeline").
 The activities of Cogeco Connexion and Breezeline are similar in nature and have been combined for ease of reference for the reader in this Section 3.